ulisesguras/remembrance/README.md

 ---

-*Based on the Complete Taxonomy of AI Agent Memory by Dr. Maryam Miradi.*
+*Based on established cognitive science models of human memory architecture.*